djuanit0x/nearideas/README.md

    place to start exploring.
 Note that it loads in `/src/index.js`, where you can learn how the frontend connects to the NEAR blockchain.
 3. Tests: there are different kinds of tests for the frontend and the smart contract.
-The smart contract code gets tested with [cargo], and the frontend code gets tested with [jest].
-You can run both of these at once with `yarn run test`.
+The smart contract code gets tested with [cargo].